danschlz/danschulz.github.io/books.md

 **Art** <a name="art"></a>
 - Gombrich, _The Story of Art_
 - Moser, _The Upside-Down World: Meetings with the Dutch Masters_
+- Tanizaki, _In Praise of Shadows_
+- Martel, _Reclaiming Art in the Age of Artifice_
 - Berger, _Ways of Seeing_

 **Essays** <a name="essays"></a>